FlowTime iconFlowTime

 How is Flowtime different from the Pomodoro technique?

-The Pomodoro technique divides work into fixed 25‑minute sessions with 5‑minute breaks and prescribes a longer break after four sessions.
-Its rigid schedule removes the need to fine‑tune your own rhythm.
+The Pomodoro technique divides work into fixed 25-minute sessions with 5-minute breaks and prescribes a longer break after four sessions.
+Its rigid schedule removes the need to fine-tune your own rhythm.
 Flowtime, by contrast, imposes no fixed intervals—you work until your focus wanes and choose the length of your break yourself.
-This flexibility lets you align work and rest with your energy levels and day‑to‑day variations.
-Flowtime also encourages you to keep a detailed list of tasks and distractions so you can refine your schedule.
+This flexibility lets you align work and rest with your energy levels and day-to-day variations.
+Flowtime also recommends dedicating roughly 20% of your focus duration to the subsequent break, so a 50-minute session is followed by about 10 minutes of recovery.
+It further encourages you to keep a detailed list of tasks and distractions so you can refine your schedule.

 How do I practice the Flowtime method?